 What to Know Before Getting a Health Sharing Plan

-If you decide to go with a health sharing plan, make sure you know what the laws are about switching to a traditional health insurance plan if you ever have the need or desire to do so.
+If you decide to go with a health sharing plan, make sure you as your insurance agent (or us) about the laws.
+There are restrictions are about switching to a traditional health insurance plan if you ever have the need or desire to do so.
 If something were to happen with the sharing group you are part of, for example, you need to be aware of what would happen next.
 Also be sure that you know what the sharing plan considers to be a pre-existing condition.

 Ultimately, whether you participate in a sharing group or not is up to you.
 There are certainly benefits to doing so that may make it right for you!
 However, it’s important to be aware of all the surrounding issues to make sure you are making a wise decision to protect yourself and your family.

 Making these decisions can be difficult and have a number of accompanying factors.
-If you have any questions about health sharing plans or your health insurance policy, contact our Tri-Cities, Tennessee office at (423) 292-4142 or email us at firstname.lastname@example.org.
-At Veritas Insurance, we offer several health share plan options and would be glad to help answer any questions you may have.
+If you have any questions about health sharing plans or your health insurance policy, contact our Tri-Cities, Tennessee office.
+You can reach us by phone at (423) 292-4142 or email us at email@example.com.
+At Veritas Insurance, we offer several health share plan options and would be happy to answer your questions.